ashu-mehra/criu-ol/README.md

      ```
    - Go to top directory of the cloned repo:
      `# cd /opt/criu-ol`
+   - If you have installed the app at different location than `/opt/app/acmeair` then adjust the variable `SERVER_INSTALL_DIR` in `acmeair_test.sh` accordingly.

-   - Adjust the variables in `acmear_test.sh` according to the app location and run the script as:
+     Now run the script as:

      `# ./acmeair_test.sh <batches> <iterations>`